GuitarML/NeuralSeed/README.md

 areas on the Daisy Seed.

 Utilizing only the 128KB Flash memory, NeuralSeed can hold around 15 different models.
 The initial release includes 11 built in models, and there is room to add more, however the lack of a display means it's up to you to keep track of what model you're on!
+For live shows one could choose a subset of their favorite models by editing the ```NeuralSeed/all_model_data.h``` file to make this more manageable.

 ## Getting started
 Build the daisy libraries and NeuralSeed with (after installing the Daisy Toolchain):